AlisonZa/ci-cd-machine-learning/README.md

 git add raw_data/students.csv.dvc .gitignore git commit -m "Track raw_data/students.csv with DVC"
 ```
-Now the DVC is taking care of our data versioning control.
+Now the DVC is keeping track of your data versioning.
 The versions are being cached, and can be restored as checkpoints by the md5 identifier

 ### DVC Common Commands